TEST 2: Making Sure The TPS Is Getting 5 Volts And Ground

 Check the GRY/RED wire for Ground with the Key On Engine Off (KOEO) (see illustration above).
 The GRY/RED wire is the one that connects to terminal number 1

-Connect the black multimeter lead to the GRY/RED wire and connect the red lead to the battery positive (+) post.
+Connect the black multimeter test lead to the GRY/RED wire and connect the red lead to the battery positive (+) post.

 The multimeter should register battery voltage (12+ Volts).